uconnwebdev/styleguide/Levente-rules/sass a starting point.md

   @extend .message;
 }
 ```
-From there we can just add in our modifications for each type of message:
+From there we can just add in our modifications to each type of message

 ```sass
 .message {